 So, if my brother shouts at me and I choose to perceive this shouting as his hatred towards me, I will attach maybe anger with this experience which then becomes the problem but if I perceive the shouting as his love which helped me learn from my mistake then I may even be able to feel good about the entire experience.

 This approach helped me in a lot of situations but not all.
-In fact in some situations it created even more problems for me.
+In fact, in some situations, it created even more problems for me.

-The good thing about mind is it finds what it is looking for, which means I was able to find something good even in the worst of situations, which is in a way a really good thing.
-At the same time I stopped looking at the mistakes as mistakes and hence never learnt from them.
+The good thing about the mind is it finds what it is looking for, which means I was able to find something good even in the worst of situations, which is in a way a really good thing.
+At the same time, I stopped looking at the mistakes as mistakes and hence never learnt from them.